-By 500 BC, some of the people living in Russia were called the Scythians.
-Russian people had some hard times between about 300 and 600 AD, when they were invaded by the Ostrogoths, the Avars, and the Huns.
+November 2016 - By 500 BC, some of the people living in Russia were called the Scythians.
+Russian people had some hard times between about 300 and 800 AD, when they were invaded by the Ostrogoths, the Avars, the Huns, and the Magyars.

 Santa Sophia cathedral in Novgorod (1050 AD)